bilibiliLXZY/ERROR-126/README.md

 This is __VERY IMPORTANT__!

-Umm... my obfuscator was broken... so I won't obfuscate any versions...
+Umm... my obfuscator was broken... so I won't obfuscate any versions' classfile name...

 This is __only__ for _report bugs_ and ***upgrade new version*** use.